SabarnaBasak-web/sortVisualizer/README.md

 ## Installation

-- Clone the repo `git clone ...`
+- Clone the repo
-- make sure that yarn is installed
+- Make sure yarn is installed
 - `yarn install` to install all the dependencies
 - `yarn dev` to run the project locally